 Our conference here in the Bishop’s Stortford Parish at St Joseph and the English Martyrs meet every two weeks in the Parish Centre to pray together and consider how we might be able to help those who have asked for some material help.

-Such requests might include visiting the lovely who look for company for a chat or help with tasks like shopping.
+Such requests might include visiting the lonely who look for company for a chat or help with tasks like shopping.
 These are usually arranged for regular times. we also deal with more urgent situations e.g. where families might want some food and clothing for their children and this will be dealt with immediately if we have enough information to examine their needs.
 Obviously there are all sorts of emergencies and we do our best to help or pass on information which might lead to more substantial support elsewhere.

 On a general helping programme the conference holds a monthly coffee morning after Mass at approximately 10am in the Windhill Churches Centre where hot drinks are available to all who come.